THiS Connect London

 GSK, Vanquis Bank, and The Met Office: Changing mindsets, driving collaboration and proving the value of customer insights in digital product development

-Jon Warden of GSK, Yenny Otero of Vanquis Bank, and Chris Frost of the Met Office, are all great believers in the need for cross functional collaboration to build exceptional digital products and experiences.
+Jon Warden of GSK, Yenny Otero of Vanquis Bank, and Chris Frost of the Met Office are all great believers in the need for cross-functional collaboration to build exceptional digital products and experiences.
 But due to the scale, complexity or regulatory nature of the industries they work within, they’ve faced challenges along the way.

 During the discussion, they shared how they were able to overcome some of these challenges and successfully implement strategies to reinvent the way digital products are developed across teams.

-Yenny emphasised the importance of using the vocabulary of stakeholders and understanding where the value lies for each of them to influence change.
+Yenny emphasized the importance of using the vocabulary of stakeholders and understanding where the value lies for each of them to influence change.
 In the Financial Services world for example: money, risk, and regulations are the biggest driving forces.
 Yenny advocated for understanding the problem before you start the solution.

 For Jon, bringing in the human factor to win hearts and minds is key.
 We need to understand the human context as much as we deliver on the capabilities.
 He also advocated for why user insights need to be an exciting experience for those involved.
-To implement change in an organisation, some PR is required.
+To implement change in an organization, some PR is required.
 You have to be able to articulate and prove value.

 Chris made the point that it’s important to create a safe space with research.
 Ego should be left at the door.
 Let your work be critiqued, understand what stakeholders care about, take them along on your journey and work together to elicit change.